Kapioga/1BitFella/README.md

 # 1 BIT FELLA
-1 BIT FELLA is an arcade platformer where you play as a 1bit fella dodging and weaving throuh floating platforms to survive for as long as possible!
-Can you beat the latest high score?
+1 Bit Fella is an arcade platformer where you play as a 1bit fella on a platformer.
+This Repo is meant to explore the available platformer based functionalities within the Godot Engine.

+# HOW TO DOWNLOAD
+Go to the "Export" folder within the Repository and download the "1Bit Fella Game Executable" containing the executable file and the packet.
+The packet is needed in order to run the game entirely.

 # CONTROLS
 Arrow Keys -> Movement